Plazas de soberanía

-Historically, a distinction was made between the so-called "major places of sovereignty", comprising the autonomous cities of Ceuta and Melilla, and the "minor places of sovereignty", referring to a number of islands (and a small peninsula) along the coast.
-In the present, the term refers mainly to the latter.
+Historically, a distinction was made between the so-called "major places of sovereignty", comprising the autonomous cities of Ceuta and Melilla, and the "minor places of sovereignty", referring to a number of uninhabited islands and a small peninsula along the coast.
+Now the term refers mainly to the latter.
+Ceuta in particular was also historically part of the so-called "African Algarve" (Algarbe Africano, Algarve Africano) within the Kingdom of the Algarves, a title which the Spanish monarchs still hold in pretense.

+Morocco has claimed those territories (except the island of Alborán, further away from Africa) since its independence in 1956.
+A rise in nationalist sentiment in Morocco can be attributed to this ongoing tension, as well as an appeal to the decolonial objective in the Charter of the United Nations.

 History

+Under the rule of the Roman Empire, from 218 BCE to 472 CE, Spain (then Hispania), included a major part of the Moroccan coast as a province, then called Mauretania Tingitana.
+This territory includes modern-day Ceuta and Melilla.

 During the Reconquista and mainly following the conquest of Granada in 1492, forces of the Castilian and Portuguese kingdoms conquered and maintained numerous posts in North Africa for trade and as a defence against Barbary piracy.

 In August 1415, the Portuguese conquered the city of Ceuta.
-In 1481, the Papal bull Aeterni regis had granted all land south of the Canary Islands to Portugal.
+In 1481, the papal bull Aeterni regis had granted all land south of the Canary Islands to Portugal.
 Only this archipelago and the possessions of Santa Cruz de la Mar Pequeña (1476–1524), Melilla (conquered by Pedro de Estopiñán in 1497), Villa Cisneros (founded in 1502 in current Western Sahara), Mazalquivir (1505), Peñón de Vélez de la Gomera (1508), Oran (1509–1708; 1732–1792), Algiers (1510–1529), Bugia (1510–1554), Tripoli (1511–1551), and Tunis (1535–1569) remained as Spanish territory in Africa.
 Finally, following the independence of Portugal after the end of the Spanish-led Iberian Union, Ceuta was ceded by Portugal to Spain in 1668.

 In 1848, Spanish troops conquered the Islas Chafarinas.
 In the late 19th century, after the so-called Scramble for Africa, European nations had taken over colonial control of most of the African continent.
-The Treaty of Fez (signed on 30 March 1912) made most of Morocco a protectorate of France, while Spain assumed the role of protecting power over the northern part, Spanish Morocco.

-When Spain relinquished its protectorate and recognized Morocco's independence in 1956, it did not give up these minor territories, as Spain had held them well before the establishment of its protectorate.
+The justification for the ownership of the protectorates by Spain was guided by a colonial ideology, claiming to be on a civilizing mission.
+Spain had already lost much of its colonial influence in Latin America, at a time where colonial influence was seen as a marker of strength in Europe.

+The Hispano-Moroccan War of 1860 resulted in a renewed interest by Spain in holding the territories, especially Ceuta.
+The war left Morocco in financial disrepair, and the subsequent Treaty of Wad Ras was signed between Spain and Morocco with this disadvantage.
+In the aftermath of the conflict, Spain declared Ceuta and Melilla to be perpetual territories, as well as establishing in the treaty the recognition of sovereignty by Morocco over the Chafarinas Islands.